cortex-current/Ecommerce_trends/README.md

 LIMIT 10;
 ```

-### Is there a growing trend on e-commerce in Brazil?
+### Is there a growing trend on e-commerce in the region?
+We can look at the number of purchases made across different months or years.
+Number of orders made increase rapidly from 2016 to 2017, then increased marginally from 2017 to 2018.
+There are more purchases in the first half or middle of the year like May, July, August than in the period after the month of August.
 ```sql
 SELECT EXTRACT(YEAR FROM order_purchase_timestamp) as years,
   COUNT(order_id) as no_orders